dain98/Minccino/README.md

 Q: Will you add tracking?
 `A: No. There are already plenty of Discord bots that spam the osu!
 API over and over to track a couple plays--I don't want to spam it any more than needed.
 If you need tracking you can simply just use BoatBot or owo bot(ily Stevy).`
 Q: The pp value isn't exactly the same/the same as pp if FC!
 Why does this happen?
-`A: When sliderends are dropped during a play, it makes exact pp calculations impossible(for now) because we can't tell if it was an FC with dropped sliderends or a sliderbreak at the end.
+`A: When sliderends are dropped during a play, it makes exact pp calculations impossible(for now) because it can't tell if it was an FC with dropped sliderends or a sliderbreak at the end.
 I apologize for this :(`
 Q: Is this the final version of the bot?
 `A: If anything, it's the very first version!
 I have so much more that I want to do with this bot, possibly with games that are not osu!.
 I'll keep people updated through this site, and if people want it badly enough I'll make a Discord server dedicated to the bot, where I post new updates/changes the moment they're made.`